quickpod/boundless/ACCOUNT.md

 | Use Mainnet USDC | Acquire real USDC for production                    | Faucets do not work for mainnet |
 | Staking          | Not needed unless using Boundless Prover or similar | Covered in separate guide       |

----

-## Security Reminder

-Never share your private key.
-Only use reputable faucet URLs, and always double-check domains before entering wallet information.

----

 You’re now fully equipped to test (or deploy) USDC transfers on Sepolia or Mainnet.
 When ready, continue to the [Boundless Prover guide](./README.md) to launch your node.